[layerslider id="1"]

 Personal development is an essential part of our program.
 After all, successful entrepreneurship goes hand in hand with good mental health.
 We use different tools to map out the personal situation of the women.
 By visualizing the women gain more insight in their lives and we can make an individual action plan.

-By sharing experiences and different situations the women realize they are not alone and that other women in the community are facing the same problems.
-In collaboration with specialized partners women learn how to deal with domestic violence, what their rights are and where to seek help.
+Through sharing experiences and different situations, women come to realize they are not alone and that many others in the community face similar challenges.
+In collaboration with specialized partners, women gain knowledge on how to handle domestic violence, understand their rights, and learn where to seek assistance.

 Entrepreneurship

-After completing the course the women are able to independently run and expand their business without the input of a loan or credit.
+Upon completing the course, women are equipped to independently manage and grow their businesses without relying on loans or credit.

 Fashion Academy

-In 2019 the Founding Director, Susan Geurts, received the Positive Change Award at the Abryanz Style and Fashion Awards.
+In recognition of her impactful work, the Founding Director, Susan Geurts, was honored with the Positive Change Award at the Abryanz Style and Fashion Awards in 2019.
+This accolade celebrates the significant strides made towards empowerment and positive transformation through fashion.

 Organization and history